About Hubbard County

 Business & Licensing

 Business licensing and registration in Hubbard County involves multiple agencies depending on the business type and activities.
-The Hubbard County Clerk's Office at 301 Court Avenue, Park Rapids, processes assumed name certificates (DBA - Doing Business As) for businesses operating under names other than their legal entity name.
+Hubbard County Clerk's Office at 301 Court Avenue, Park Rapids, processes assumed name certificates (DBA - Doing Business As) for businesses operating under names other than their legal entity name.
 These filings cost approximately $50 and are public record, searchable at the Clerk's office.

 Professional and occupational licenses such as those for contractors, food service establishments, and lodging facilities may require both state licensing and local permits.
-The Park Rapids Lakes Area Chamber of Commerce, located at 1204 Park Avenue South, Park Rapids, serves as a business resource and maintains a directory of member businesses.
+The Park Rapids Lakes Area Chamber of Commerce, located at 1204 Park Avenue South, Park Rapids, is a business resource and maintains a directory of member businesses.

 Frequently Asked Questions